Matteson Township, Michigan

 Matteson Township is a civil township of Branch County in the U.S. state of Michigan.
-As of the 2010 census, the township population was 1,218.
+As of the 2020 census, the township population was 1,173.

+Communities

 There are no incorporated municipalities in the mostly agricultural township.
 The only settlement in the township is the unincorporated community of Matteson at 41°56′28″N 85°11′26″W.

 Geography

 Most of the township is drained by Little Swan Creek, a tributary of the St. Joseph River.
 The northwest portion is drained by other small tributaries of the St. Joseph.
 A portion in the southeast is drained by Swan Creek.

 According to the United States Census Bureau, the township has a total area of 94.0 km2, of which 92.7 km2 is land and 1.4 km2, or 1.48%, is water.